christopherwk210/gm-bot/README.md

 - Has an integrated Express server to communicate with a custom front-end for admin use (which is closed source)

 ## Development
+This project requires:
+- Node >= 8.0.0
+- FFMPEG for audio related functionality (not needed to run)

 To work on the source code locally:
 ```
 $ git clone https://bitbucket.org/christopherwk210/gm-bot